TheodoricTheGreatest/TheodoricTheGreatest/README.md

 - 👋 Hi, I’m @TheodoricTheGreatest
-- 👀 I’m interested in Control Theory, Embedded Systems, Autonomous Systems.
+- 👀 I’m interested in Control Theory, Embedded Programming, Autonomous Systems.
 - 🌱 I’m currently learning how to use Git, Linux, and Python.